Man shot by sheriff's deputy in Oregon 'was a pretty normal, nice person'

 He said Jimenez, who was from Texas, went to California last year and came back with $15,000 to $20,000.
 McDowell said Jimenez wouldn’t say how he got the money, “but I figured he did something shady or bad to earn it maybe.”

-Argene McDowell, 73, who knew Jimenez through her grandson, said Jimenez's recent behavior "does not square with the person that we knew that was respectful and helpful.
-Maybe he was just pretending."
+Argene McDowell, 73, who knew Jimenez through her grandson, said Jimenez’s alleged behavior “does not square with the person that we knew that was respectful and helpful.
+Maybe he was just pretending.”

 McDowell said she was celebrating her grandson’s birthday a year ago at a Madison restaurant when Jimenez suffered a grand mal seizure.